This page is intended to document our experience with our Onak folding canoe, which we received in August of 2017.

-(If you want to ask about anything here, or just make comments, drop me a line at firstname.lastname@example.org .
+If you want to ask about anything here, or just make comments, drop me a line at firstname.lastname@example.org .
 But remember – I’m not an expert – just an owner!

 We’ve owned a beautiful Old Town Penobscot 16 Canoe for a long time.
 We love it.
 We’ve camped with it, we’ve paddled with our dog in the middle, we’ve used it on lakes, rivers, and bays.
-But now that our two vehicles are a Mini Cooper convertible and a Ford Transit [camper van][camper van], we have no way of transporting it.
+But now that our two vehicles are a Mini Cooper convertible and a Ford Transit camper van, we have no way of transporting it.
 The van could do it, in theory, of course.
 It has a hitch, but we have no trailer, nor do we want to travel with a 40’ (combined) rig.
-The van also has a roof, but it’s way up off the ground, and you can’t walk on the it without a rack, and even with a rack the canoe might well interfere with the roof vent.
+The van also has a roof, but it’s way high off the ground (9 feet), and you can’t walk on the it without a rack.
+Even with a rack the canoe might well interfere with the roof vent.

 This year we splurged to solve our problem, and bought a folding canoe, by Onak.
 When it arrived from Belgium it looked like this:

 That’s what it looks like when it’s all folded up for transport.
 It also has small wheels that let you drag it through an airport when it’s folded up – those aren’t yet attached in that picture.